-Embryonic stem cells (ESCs) are characterized by their potential to differentiate into different cell lineages (known as pluripotency) and unlimited capacity for proliferation (known as self-renewal).
+Embryonic stem cells (ESCs) are characterized by their potential to differentiate into different cell lineages and unlimited capacity for proliferation.
 These properties make them a promising cell source for regenerative medicine.
 However, we have limited knowledge about basic physiology of ESCs and whether ESC-differentiated cells are fully functional like their in vivo counterparts.
-The research in Dr. Yanlin Guo’s laboratory focuses on the study of the molecular and cellular mechanisms that control ESC differentiation, with particular interest in cell types for vascular tissue regeneration.
-Using mouse ESC model, we have developed methods that allow us to generate endothelial cells from ESCs that have the basic properties of naturally differentiated endothelial cells.
-However, ESC-differentiated cells are unable to mount immune and inflammatory responses when exposed to inflammatory cytokines and infectious agents, which markedly contrasts with naturally differentiated endothelial cells.
+The research in Dr. Yanlin Guo’s laboratory focuses on the study of the molecular mechanisms that control ESC differentiation, with particular interest in cell types for vascular tissue regeneration.
+Using mouse ESC model, we have developed methods that allow us to generate different types of tissue cells from ESCs that have the basic properties of primary cells.
+However, they are unable to mount immune and inflammatory responses when exposed to inflammatory cytokines and infectious agents, which markedly contrasts with naturally differentiated cells.
 This finding led to our recent studies demonstrating that the innate immunity is not fully active in ESCs; in particular, ESCs are deficient in expressing type I interferons in response to viruses and synthetic viral RNA analogs.
 Furthermore, the innate antiviral immunity cannot be properly induced by the current differentiation methods.
 Conceivably, the lack of innate immunity in ESC-differentiated cells can significantly affect their fate and functionality when used in regenerative medicine.
 In addition to the significance of this finding in ESC-based regenerative medicine, the lack of innate immunity in ESCs challenges the traditional view in cell biology that all cells have innate immunity.
 The ongoing projects focus on: 1) elucidating the molecular mechanisms that control innate immunity development during ESC differentiation and 2) developing differentiation strategies that allow generating ESC-differentiated cells with active innate immunity.

 Guo YL, Carmichael GG, Wang R et al. Concise Reviews: Attenuated innate immunity in embryonic stem cells and its implications in developmental biology and regenerative medicine.
 Stem Cells.
-2015, In press.
+2015, 33:3165–3173

 Wang, R, Teng, C, J, Spangler, J, Wang, J, Huang, F, and Guo, YL.
 Mouse embryonic stem cells have underdeveloped antiviral mechanisms that can be exploited for the development of mRNA-mediated gene expression strategy.
 Stem Cells Dev.
 2014, 23: 594-604.